Retirement Savings by Age: How to Save and When

 Calculating how much you need for retirement is just the first step toward securing your future.
 Creating a simple strategy can take the fear and guesswork out of retirement planning and get you on your way toward your goals.
 Once you know what you'll need, it's time to make a plan for retirement savings by age.

-First, calculate how much money you'll need in your retirement savings by looking at your current income and expenditures.
+First, estimate how much money you might need in your retirement savings by looking at your current income and expenditures.
 From these figures, you can estimate your future expenses.

 Jot down all your current expenses, then cross off the ones that won't be applicable at your chosen retirement age.
 Will you be renting, or will you own a home?
 Are you going to be paying for your kids' college tuition?
 Do you plan to downsize your home?
 Will you own your cars or lease them?
-It might be difficult to visualize what your life will be like at retirement age, but a financial advisor can help you calculate typical expenses.
+It might be difficult to visualize what your life will be like at retirement age, but a financial advisor can help.

 Set yourself up for financial success in your 30s